Contractor COVID-19 Update

 On 26th March 2020, the UK Government announced its plan to support our self-employed workforce many of whom have been affected by Covid-19.
 The Income Support Scheme will allow the self-employed (incl. site cleaners, contractors and suppliers etc.) to claim a taxable grant worth 80% of trading profits up to a maximum of £2,500 per month for the next 3 months.
 This may be extended if needed.

-Please visit the UK Government guidance page which can be found here
+Please follow the link to visit the UK Government guidance page.

 The HMRC will invite those eligible to apply online.
 Individuals do not need to contact HMRC now and doing so may delay the urgent work being undertaken to introduce the scheme.